didierverna/tfm-validate/README.md

 # TFM Validate
-TFM (for TeX Font Metrics) is the standard font description format used by TeX.
-The TFM Validate library provides facilities for checking the correctness of TFM files and generating non-compliance reports.
+TFM (for TeX Font Metric) is the standard font description format used by TeX.
+The TFM Validate library provides facilities for checking the correctness of font files in one of the TFM formats (plain TFM, OFM, or JFM) and generating non-compliance reports.

-TFM Validate depends on [TFM](https://github.com/didierverna/tfm) for parsing TFM files, and couldn't exist without the powerful Common Lisp Condition System…
+TFM Validate depends on [TFM](https://github.com/didierverna/tfm) for parsing font files, and couldn't exist without the powerful Common Lisp Condition System…